 Warranty service required needs to be completed during the term of the warranty.
-Service work scheduled or performed after the expiration of the Newmar two (2) year, unlimited mile warranty WILL NOT be covered.
+Service work scheduled or performed after the expiration of the Newmar warranty WILL NOT be covered.

 Customer Relations

 If you wish to schedule maintenance work, schedule service work, or order parts you should notify your local authorized Newmar Service Center to set up an appointment.
 If you are unsure of the location of the closest authorized Service Center, see the listing in this manual.
 You may also write to: